Baltic Sea Menu

 The Baltic Sea Menu reduces the nutrient load of waterways

 The Baltic Sea and many of our inland waters suffer from excessive nutrient loads.
-Putting bream, roach, Baltic herring and perch to good use is a cost-efficient way to combat eutrophication.
+Putting bream, roach, Baltic herring, vendace and perch to good use is a cost-efficient way to combat eutrophication.
 At the same time, it provides a healthy and environmentally friendly source of protein.

 The Baltic Sea Menu in practice

-The Baltic Sea Menus favour bream, roach, Baltic herring and perch from the Baltic Sea and its nearby waters.
+The Baltic Sea Menus favour bream, roach, Baltic herring, vendace and perch from the Baltic Sea and its nearby waters.
 For vegetarian options, main ingredients could be e.g. legumes, broad beans, or peas.

 In-season vegetables such as cauliflower, carrot, broccoli and courgette will complement the Baltic Sea Menu in August in a delicious and colourful way.
 Other great ingredients for a Baltic Sea Menu could be e.g. potatoes, Finnish grains and berries, such as bilberries, red and black currants, and gooseberries.

-Each meal counts, and each meal can be an inspiration – do share a picture of your Baltic Sea Day Baltic Sea Menu, using the hashtags #balticseaday and #balticseamenu!
+Each meal counts, and each meal can be an inspiration – so do share a picture of your Baltic Sea Menu, using the hashtag #balticseaday.